ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 CNN   |FedAVg|iid   | 20    |hrs       | T       | 1.0  |5  |50 | 0.32@dp      | SGD   | done

 ##### Remarks
+0. In the above table, the learning rate of each run is selected from all conducted grid searches so as to produce highest possible test acc within 100,000 mini-batch update.
 1. For SGD with B=50, among lr={0.002, 0.0032, 0.0046, 0.005, 0.01, 0.02}, lr=0.1 converge to 73% test acc quickest (within 40 rounds), but smaller lrs reach a slightly higher maximum test acc.
 One can choose to show
     * lr=0.01 with early stopping @40 rounds; or
     * lr=0.005 with early stopping @80 rounds; or